 Sara Martin is a high school librarian in Kitchener, where she has been connecting books and readers for nearly 20 years.
 When she’s not sharing her love of reading, Sara can often be found “Zoom baking” with her family or singing with the award-winning DaCapo Chamber Choir.

 Jean McNeil is the author of 14 books of fiction, non-fiction, poetry, and travel.
 She has twice been the winner of the PRISM International competition, and her work has been shortlisted for the Governor General’s Literary Award, the Journey Prize, the National Magazine awards, and the Pushcart Prize.
-She is a Professor of Creative Writing at the University of East Anglia.
-Originally from Nova Scotia, she lives in London, England.
+In 2016 her memoir and travelogue based on her year as writer-in-residence with the British Antarctic Survey, Ice Diaries, won the Adventure Travel and Grand Prizes at the Banff Mountain Film and Book Festival and was named one of the best nature writing books by The Guardian newspaper in 2018.
+She is Professor of Creative Writing at the University of East Anglia.
+Originally from Nova Scotia, she lives in London, UK.

 Pamela Mulloy is the Editor of The New Quarterly and the Creative Director of the Wild Writers Literary Festival.
-Her debut novel The Deserters was published by Véhicule Press in April, 2018.
+Her debut novel The Deserters was published by Véhicule Press in 2018, and her second novel As Little As Nothing will be published by ECW Press in the fall of 2022.
 She has lived in Poland, England and the United States and now lives in Kitchener, Ontario.

 Vinh Nguyen is an educator and writer.
 His writing can be found in Brick, LitHub, The New Quarterly, and The Malahat Review.